DiegelD/CarND-Path-Planning-Project/README.md

 ```

 ## 3) Behavior Planer / Costfunctions
-### 3.1 Finite State Machine
-One great analagoty of the Behaviour Planer is that it takes the respoibilies like a navigator on the pessanger seat.
+A great analagie of the Behaviour Planer is that it takes the respoibilies like a navigator on the pessanger seat.
 Its gives the commands where to go and when to change lanes.
-But the vaigator is not resposible for the safete.
-To check if the lane is free and a trasistion can made.
+However the nvaigator is not resposible for the safey and execution.
+So two big parts are considert here, one is a **State Machine** that tells wichs maneuvers we should take and **Costfunctions** that weighign the maneuvers about the requirements
+of the behaviour planning.

 <figure>
  <img src="./readme_data/behaviour_planning_overview.png" width="360" alt="Behavior Planning Overview" />